The John Emmerson Collection

 - A vast number of pamphlets and tracts printed and circulated during the English Civil War of the 1640s.

-The Emmerson collection was amassed over 40 years by the late John McLaren Emmerson QC (1938–2014), a bibliophile and brilliant scholar who had careers as both an Oxford physicist and a Melbourne barrister.
+The John Emmerson Collection was amassed over 40 years by the late John McLaren Emmerson QC (1938–2014), a bibliophile and brilliant scholar who had careers as both an Oxford physicist and a Melbourne barrister.
 His family generously donated the collection to the State Library in 2015.